banando/pokemon/README.md

-##### Technologies  #####
-This website game uses Javascript with jquery v.2.1.4, along with css3 and html5.

-##### Design#####
-My design was based heavily on the old gameboy battle mode.
-I used to main battle segment built into my html using tables, images, buttons, and articles.
-My choose pokemon prompt was built in javascript using jquery dom manipulation.

 ##### Get Started #####
 To start the game you just have to choose 1 pokemon for each of the 2 players. then the battle mode starts and you use the given moves to start the battle.